cozy/cozy-template/docs/hot-reloading.md

 ## Known issues

-1. It does not work with CSS
+1. It does not work with CSS modules
 2. It hot-reloads the app completely, not the individuals components, and state is lost :(